 All I needed to do was read a NFC tag and send the tag’s ID to a database that held more information about the garments.
 I could then query and visualize the data to complete the feedback loop.
 That is where IFTTT comes in.

 IFTTT as the Middleware

 IFTTT had been growing on me for several years but when they introduced the Maker Channel, I was totally sold on it.
-IFTTT (If This Then That) allows you to trigger actions on one Web service or IoT device with with an event from another.
-The Maker Channel allows you to broaden the list of services and devices to anything that is capable of sending or receiving a HTTP request.
+IFTTT (If This Then That) allows you to trigger actions on one Web service or IoT device with an event from another.
+The Maker Channel allows you to broaden the list of services and devices to anything that is capable of sending or receiving an HTTP request.
 In a prototype, it allows a maker to cut out all the business of constructing an API and hosting a database.
 See why it’s perfect?

 Google Spreadsheets as the Back End

 With IFTTT, I could choose from a couple really easy-to-manage data repositories: Google Spreadsheets and Wolfram Datadrop.
 Google Spreadsheets is simple and can be shaped into almost anything that it needs to be.
 Wolfram Datadrop is a bit more complex but a lot more powerful in terms of data management, visualization, and analysis.
-Since its not a ton of data and for a limited time*, both will suit my purpose.
+Since it’s not a ton of data and for a limited time*, both will suit my purpose.
 IFTTT makes it easy, so I used both with the same trigger.
 I will show how to use Google Spreadsheets in this example.